-Tips For Choosing a Bankruptcy Attorney
+Tips for Choosing a Bankruptcy Attorney

-Upsolve is a nonprofit tool that helps you file bankruptcy for free.
+Upsolve is a nonprofit that helps you get out of debt with education and free debt relief tools, like our bankruptcy filing tool.
 Think TurboTax for bankruptcy.
 Get free education, customer support, and community.
 Featured in Forbes 4x and funded by institutions like Harvard University so we'll never ask you for a credit card.
 Explore our free tool

 In this article, we'll explore whether you need an attorney to file bankruptcy, how you can make sure you hire the bankruptcy attorney that is right for you, and what kind of resources are available to find a bankruptcy lawyer near you.
 Learn how to choose the right bankrutpcy lawyer for your situation based on what matters most!

-Written by Attorney Andrea Wimmer
+Written by Attorney Andrea Wimmer.

 Folks in need of debt relief often wonder how they’re supposed to be able to hire a law firm when they already don't have enough money to make ends meet.
 One of the reasons they need a fresh start you can get only by filing bankruptcy is not having enough money, after all.